← Back to .knowledge

 Use it for

-• Checking stale or suspect modules
+• Checking outdated or unverified modules

 • Deciding when source re-read is mandatory